CJmusic/LaunchkeyMiniMG/README.md

 • open Live's preferences
 • set the default Launchkey Mini script to control the LK Mini InControl inputs and outputs
 • set the LaunchkeyMiniMG script to control the LK Mini MIDI inputs and outputs
-• set track and remote control for the LK Mini MIDI input
+• set track control for the LK Mini MIDI input
-• set remote control the LK InControl input

 Enjoy!